BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 For this, we can use [the Pydantic agent framework](https://pydantic.dev/docs/ai/overview/) to expose tools for cross-checking with the reference material and get structured outputs from them, which is mandatory to make our pipeline reliable.

+A final adjudicator agent can then take the translation draft informed by the reviews to produce the final translation for the given segment.

 ### Model choice

 We now have a solid translation pipeline, but we still have to choose which LLM to use.